Demonstration plant for carbon capture 2023

 The challenge of connecting carbon capture for a waste-to-energy plant is, however, that there are many variations in the composition of the flue gas that come from energy utilization of waste, as the waste brought to the plant is varied.
 This means that a carbon capture plant connected to waste energy must be able to handle changes without affecting efficiency.

-At the demonstration plant, the purpose is:
+At the demonstration plant, the purpose is to:

 Demonstration plant versus pilot plant